Gene Grabeel: Early life

 Grabeel was born on June 5, 1920, in Rose Hill, Lee County, Virginia, where she grew up; her mother raised chickens and her father farmed tobacco.
 She graduated from Mars Hill College and Farmville State Teachers College and initially worked as a high school home economics teacher in Madison Heights to teenage girls.

 Career

 On the recommendation of a friend of hers, Frank Rowlett, Grabeel joined the Signal Intelligence Service on December 28, 1942, where she was assigned to attack intercepted Soviet ciphertext.
 Her father gave her his permission to do so and "push some papers around" during the next few months.
-Thusly did Grabeel began her 36-year career with the Signal Intelligence Service.
+Thus Grabeel began her 36-year career with the Signal Intelligence Service.

 On February 1, 1943, she founded the Venona project, a counterintelligence program aimed at decrypting Soviet communications.
 She and others spent months sifting through stored and incoming Soviet telegrams.
 Grabeel initially worked with Leonard Zubko, a Russian speaker, but he was soon replaced.

 In his book Code Warriors: NSA's Codebreakers and the Secret Intelligence War Against the Soviet Union, Stephen Budiansky describes how she came into the opportunity to work as a U.S. government cryptanalyst: